escoolioinglesias/animatediff-cli-prompt-travel-silicon-experimental/README.md

 # See "animatediff civitai2config -h" for details
 animatediff civitai2config PATH_TO_YOUR_A111_LORA_DIR
 ```
+### Recommended setting
+- checkpoint : [mistoonAnime_v20](https://civitai.com/models/24149/mistoonanime) for anime, [xxmix9realistic_v40](https://civitai.com/models/47274) for photoreal
+- scheduler : "k_dpmpp_sde"
+- upscale : Enable controlnet_tile and controlnet_ip2p only.
+If you can provide a good reference image, controlnet_ref may also be useful.

 ### Limitations
 - lora support is limited.
 Not all formats can be used!!!